Spinal Injury Project

 Summer Safety 22233

-What if the ability to repair a spinal cord injury became a reality in the next five years?
-The Spinal Injury Project at Griffith University, in partnership with the Perry Cross Spinal Research Foundation, is on the cusp of making this happen with a world-first Nerve Bridge Transplantation and Rehabilitation Human Clinical Trial.
+The Spinal Injury Project at Griffith University, in partnership with the Perry Cross Spinal Research Foundation, is on the cusp of starting a world-first Nerve Bridge Transplantation and Rehabilitation Human Clinical Trial.
 The Spinal Injury Project is part of the Clem Jones Centre for Neurobiology and Stem Cell Research and is directed by Professor James St John.

 Building on Professor Mackay-Sim’s incredible legacy, the ongoing research at Griffith University has made considerable improvements by developing a nerve bridge which improves how the cells are transplanted.
 The team has shown that the nerve bridges can repair spinal cord injury in preclinical work, and the clinical trial hopes to show that the nerve bridges can repair spinal cord injuries in humans.